So, WHAT ARE THE BEST ELECTRIC GUITAR STRINGS??!!

 How much did they drop in tuning, one half hour after I initially tuned them?
 In Hz, from low E to high E: 1, 1, 1, 2, 2, 2.

-If I were a jazz player, and my main axe were a hollow-body or semi-hollow body, I’d turn to these in a heartbeat.
-But try ’em for other more modern electrics too.
+If I were a jazz player, and my main axe were a hollow-body or semi-hollow body, I’d turn to the the distinct, burnished tone of these in a heartbeat.
+But, hey, try ’em for other more modern electrics too.
 Their warmth and dynamic expression might just hook you.

 6) Dunlop “Nickel Wound” Strings